flonadb/flonadb/1-0-0/README.md

 #### Download

 You can [download](https://s01.oss.sonatype.org/service/local/artifact/maven/redirect?r=releases&g=com.amiyul.flona&a=flona-driver-single&v=1.0.0&e=jar)
-the single jar file and add it to your classpath.
+the single jar file and add it to your application's classpath.

 #### Maven